abanobmorkosgad/DevOps_Task_03/README.md

 **Install Jenkins for Automation:**

 - Install Jenkins on the EC2 instance to automate deployment:
-    Install Java

     ```bash
     sudo apt update